gawrysiakg/gg-race/README.md

 ## Project Overview

 This project is a simple game application that allows users to log in and play a simple game.
 Player can check score and view their current gameplay history.
-It is built using Angular and follows the specified requirements.
+Game gets score from external server, and after "game over" - makes post to server to add player score.
+This game is built using Angular 17 and follows the specified requirements.

 ##